Skip to main content

 site_id: Website's Site ID as per Matomo account.

-The function loads visits from current day and the past initial_load_past_days in first run.
-In subsequent runs it continues from last load and skips active visits until closed.
+The function loads visits from the current day and the past initial_load_past_days on the first run.
+In subsequent runs, it continues from the last load and skips active visits until they are closed.

 def matomo_visits(